 The Central Good Relations Fund (CGRF) supports constituted voluntary and community sector groups to deliver good relations projects where there is evidence of identified good relations need.

-Applications for the 2023/24 CGRF project funding programme are now closed.
+Applications for the 2025/26 Central Good Relations Fund (CGRF) funding programme has now closed.
 Any awards of funding are subject to the availability of budget.

 T:BUC Central Good Relations Fund Video